ZNevzz/ZNevzz.github.io/notes/aws/README.md

 |Lifecycle transitions|Yes|Yes|Yes|Yes|Yes|Yes|

 - Retrieval Options
-	- Expedited: 1-5 mins, charge per request per GB
+	- Expedited: 1-5 mins, charge per request per GB, request has to less than 250 MB
 	- Standard: 3-5 hours, charge per 1k request, lower charge per GB
 	- Bulk: 5-8 hours, lowest charge per 1k+ requests, lowest charge per GB

-- Provisioned Capacity
+	- Provisioned Capacity Unit:
+		- upfront fee within a month at a fixed cost to use Expedited
 		- Guarantees that your retrieval capacity for Expedited retrievals will be available when you need it
 		- at least 3 expedited retrievals can be performed every 5 minutes and provides up to 150MB/s of retrieval throughput
 		- Each unit of provisioned capacity costs $100 per month from the date of purchase

 - Versioning
 	- preserve, retrieve, restore using ID for each object Key